MrLightgun/MOnSieurSindenDriver/README.md

 # MiSTerSindenDriver
-A repo to for all the files needed to get Sinden Lightgun to work on MiSTer
+A repo to for all the files needed to get Sinden Lightgun to work on MiSTer using MOnSieurFPGA.

 The Sinden Lightgun is a lightgun controller compatible with modern LCD displays.
 Unlike other lightguns, the Sinden Lightgun works by processing the data from a video camera onboard the gun.
 This allows it to work without needing to attach any external IR emitters or other devices to your display.
 However, processing the camera data into a gun tracking position requires specialized software and a good amount of processing power.